Complete ID Identity Theft Protection Cost & Pricing Plans 2024

 Complete ID Plans Breakdown

-This might not seem like much of a selling point, but some ID theft protection providers have a huge variety of plans on offer (each with its own set of options).
+This might not seem like much of a selling point, but some identity theft protection providers have a huge variety of plans on offer (each with its own set of features).
 This can make it even more difficult to choose the right one.
 With Complete ID, you pay for the adult plan, and the only upgrade or add-on you need to think about is child monitoring, if you want it.
 Easy does it.

 Did You Know?
 If you want a credit boost (or your credit rating has taken an unexpected hit), just ask a family member or friend with a credit card in good standing to make you an authorized user.
 Their good credit is now yours.